Our approach to health and safety

 Governance process

 Health and safety at Nationwide is a key focus for the Executive Committee.
-Health and safety performance is governed by the health and safety committee, which reports into the Executive Committee and includes representation from the NGSU (to comply with the Safety Representatives and Safety Committees Regulations 1977).
-Health and safety forums sit beneath the committee; they support consultation with, and participation of, workers and their representatives.
+Health and safety performance is governed by the Health and Safety Committee, and includes representation from our employee unions (to comply with the Safety Representatives and Safety Committees Regulations 1977).
+Our health and safety performance is reported annually to Executive Committee, together with areas for focused improvement.
+This includes the prioritisation and integration of action plans where appropriate, including quantitative targets to address relevant health and safety risks.
+A a summary of this performance is reported to the Board.
+Health and safety forums sit beneath the Health and Safety Committee; they support consultation with, and participation of, workers and their representatives.